Double vision (diplopia)

 Generally, treatments for double vision can include surgery, vision therapy, prism in the glasses prescription or medications.

 Again, it's important to see an eye doctor immediately if you experience diplopia.
 Depending on its cause, your eye doctor may be able to immediately treat the double vision or will recommend a specialist (such as a neurologist or neurosurgeon).

 If you have sudden double vision that you ignore and then it goes away over a long time period, this may mean your brain has tuned out one of the images (suppressed it).
 Although this is certainly more comfortable and bearable for you, it's not a good sign.
 Suppression could be masking a serious problem that needs treatment.

 Some conditions causing double vision are difficult, if not impossible, to fix.
 Some strokes and nerve palsies cause fluctuating double vision that can't be measured accurately enough to correct.

-In these circumstances, you may need a period of adjustment so that you can learn to live with the symptoms.
-Your eye doctor can help by prescribing prism, patching one eye for periods of time, fogging parts of your glasses lenses or using special contact lenses.
+In these cases, you may need a period of adjustment so that you can learn to live with the symptoms.
+Your eye doctor can help by prescribing glasses that have special prisms in the lenses to reduce the diplopia.

 Other possible temporary treatments for diplopia include patching one eye for periods of time or prescribing special contact lenses.

 Remember: The sudden onset of diplopia could signal a condition that may be a matter of life and death, such as a brain tumor or aneurysm.
 See an eye doctor immediately if you experience double vision unexpectedly.

 READ NEXT: What is the corneal light reflex, and how is it examined?